Hla-Naing/CMPE131_Recipewebapp/README.md

 Each user can edit their own recipes (‘/edit_recipe/<int:id>’) and specific user profile displaying a biography (‘/profile’), or change their registration data behind the scenes (to be added).
 When finished, the user can then end their session by going to ‘/logout’.

+Other files contained in this package include "requirements.md" (listing the functional requirements each team member contributes to) and "meetings.md" (listing some team meetings and progress).

 **Ethical Considerations (1):**
 When building this food recipe web app, I have to think about doing things the right way.